Table of Contents

 Another fact to note: Solar opponents use the argument that solar power alone cannot meet the world's needs and that nuclear is the source of energy for the future.
 It is not necessary to rely exclusively on one power source for electricity.
 It is also unwise because the cost of that energy source will be driven up due to high fuel demand.

-Traditional Nuclear and Coal Power Plants Take Too Long to Start to Backup Solar
+Traditional Nuclear Technology and Coal Power Plants Take Too Long to Start

 Some modern combined cycle power plants can start in less than an hour, such as General Electric's FlexEfficiency 50 Combined Cycle Natural Gas Plant which starts in half an hour.